realbakari/Bakari-Mustafa-Site/now.md

 ---

-## 🌱 Recent Wins
+## Recent Wins

-- ✅ Successfully hosted Mount Eliza leadership camp for 34 students (April 2025)
+- Hosted the Mount Eliza leadership camp for 34 students in April 2025
-- ✅ Launched Mentoring Through Mental Health Program at NAA
+- Launched the Mentoring Through Mental Health Program at NAA
-- ✅ Grew Mentors Outreach mentor network by 25%
+- Grew the Mentors Outreach mentor network by 25%
-- ✅ Improved this website with modern UI, accessibility features, and GDPR compliance
+- Improved this website with refreshed interface, accessibility updates, and GDPR compliance
-- ✅ Established new partnerships with 3 community organizations
+- Established new partnerships with three community organizations

 ---

-## 📍 Where I'm Based
+## Where I'm Based

 Currently based in **Brisbane, Queensland, Australia**, working remotely and traveling to support African-Australian communities, particularly through my work with Networking African-Australians in Victoria.

 ---

-## 📬 Get In Touch
+## Get In Touch

 If any of this resonates with you:
 - Want to collaborate on community programs?
 [Email me](mailto:bakari@bakarimustafa.com)
 - Need a speaker on youth empowerment or refugee experience?
 Check my [press kit](/press-kit)
 - Looking for mentorship?
 Reach out through [Mentors Outreach](https://mentorsoutreach.org)
-- Just want to say hi?
-I'm most active on [LinkedIn](https://www.linkedin.com/in/realbakari/) and [Twitter](https://twitter.com/realbakari)
+- For general updates, I'm most active on [LinkedIn](https://www.linkedin.com/in/realbakari/) and [Twitter](https://twitter.com/realbakari)

 ---